 Neck pain is very common and can differ from the type and intensity of the pain.
-Some people experience a throbbing pain while others feel constant tightness, which can lead to headaches.
+Some people experience a throbbing pain, while others feel constant tightness, which can lead to headaches.

 Doctors of Chiropractic can help assess your posture to restore the natural curvature of your spine.
-This in turn will help decrease the neck pain and tension.
+This, in turn, will help decrease the neck pain and tension.
 2.)
 Be aware of your posture.
-Begin to pay attention of how you sit while at work.
-If you work in front of a computer, raise your computer screen so that it is eye level.
+Begin to pay attention to how you sit while at work.
+If you work in front of a computer, raise your computer screen so that it is at eye level.
 This will help prevent you from leaning your head forward or looking down at your computer screen.
 3.)
 Sleeping positions can affect your neck pain as well.
 Sleeping on your stomach will cause you to have to turn your head to the left or the right, which will cause your muscles and spine to be strained.
-Using an Orthopedic Cervical pillow helps to restore your cervical curvature of your spine while you sleep.
-These pillows are designed to help you sleep on your back with increased cushion behind your neck, which will increase your cervical curvature.
+Using an Orthopedic Cervical pillow helps to restore the cervical curvature of your spine while you sleep.
+These pillows are designed to help you sleep on your back with an increased cushion behind your neck, which will increase your cervical curvature.
 4.)
-Your chiropractor can recommend stretches and exercises that will help decrease the muscle tightness, increase the flexibility of your spine and improve your neck curvature.
+Your chiropractor can recommend stretches and exercises that will help decrease muscle tightness, increase the flexibility of your spine and improve your neck curvature.
 5.)
-Get regular scheduled massages to help decrease the tightness of your neck muscles that go down to your shoulders.
+Get regularly scheduled massages to help decrease the tightness of your neck muscles that go down to your shoulders.
 Massage therapy can help reduce the tightness and tension of the muscles.
 I would recommend getting massaged at least once per month.

 These are generalized symptoms of neck pain and should not be used as your only diagnostic measure to determine your neck problem.
 Ask your chiropractor about these issues to properly determine the root cause and diagnosis for your neck pain.
-It is common to have pain but definitely not normal.
-Be proactive about your health not reactive.
+It is common to have pain but not normal.
+Be proactive about your health, not reactive.